Skip to main content

 • Field Name – technical name used in calculations (must be unique)

-• Display Name – optional name shown in the UI
+• Display Name (optional) - the field name displayed in the interfaces

 • Coefficient